bcmichael/RNMR-Docs/docs/command/full_command.md

 `PLSIZE` sets the size of a plot in inches.
 If either xsiz or ysiz are not provided RNMR will prompt for them with the current value as a default.
 ## POLAR
-Convert buffer to poalr coordinates
+Convert buffer to polar coordinates

 Category: Data Manipulation